Reviews You Can Rely On

 On average, the Studio Pro reduces sound by 17 decibels, which isn't much compared to similarly priced options that block 27+ decibels.

 While the ANC is unimpressive, the Beat's Transparency mode is outstanding.
 The sound is so crisp and natural that we could hear a phone gently placed on a desk.
-So, if staying in touch with your surroundings is important, the Studio Pro does this well.
+Therefore, if staying in touch with your surroundings is important, the Studio Pro excels in this regard.

 Controls